Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: Abstract

 \section{Abstract}

-We compute the homotopy type of the space of possibly empty proper $d$-dimensional submanifolds of $\bR^n$ with a topology coming from a Hausdorff distance.
-Our methods give also a different proof of the Galatius--Randal-Williams theorem on the homotopy type of their space of submanifolds.
+We compute the homotopy type of the space of proper $d$-dimensional submanifolds of $\bR^n$ with a smooth version of the Fell topology.
+Our methods allow us to compute the homotopy type of the space of submanifolds with summable labels too, and to give a new proof of the Galatius--Randal-Williams theorem on the homotopy type of their space of submanifolds.